Carl Foreman: Writer-Producer

 He signed a contract with MGM to adapt The Forty Days of Musa Dagh, at a fee of $275,000, but this film was never made.
-In 1962 he said "the bulk of Hollywood movies are old fashioned and creaky.
+In 1962, he said "the bulk of Hollywood movies are old fashioned and creaky.
 There is nothing here to compare with the ferment of Great Britain, Italy, France or even Poland."

 Foreman's next big success was the film Born Free (1966), which Foreman produced.
-In 1968 Foreman announced he would produce a musical, The House of Madame Tellier, based on a story by Guy de Maupassant, with music by Dimitri Tiomkin, and book and lyrics by Freddy Douglas.
-But it was not produced.
+In 1968, Foreman announced he would produce a musical, The House of Madame Tellier, based on a story by Guy de Maupassant, with music by Dimitri Tiomkin, and book and lyrics by Freddy Douglas, but it was not produced.

 He wrote and produced Mackenna's Gold (1969) for Columbia.
 It had the same director, J. Lee Thompson, and star Gregory Peck, as Navarone.
 Gold was his first film shot in the US since High Noon.
 "I tried very hard to break the blacklist but I never succeeded", he said.
 The film was a flop.

 The Virgin Soldiers (1969), which his company made for Columbia, was a hit in Great Britain.
 His company also worked on Monsieur Lecoq (never completed) and Otley (1969).
 It developed a project called Fifteen Flags, about the Allied intervention in the Russian Civil War, but this was never completed as a film.

-Foreman's next big production was Young Winston (1972), about wartime prime minister Winston Churchill, which he wrote and produced, with Richard Attenborough directing.
+Foreman's next big production was Young Winston (1972), about British wartime prime minister Winston Churchill, which he wrote and produced, with Richard Attenborough directing.
 It was not particularly successful; neither was Living Free (1972), a sequel to Born Free.

 He tried to get financing for a film about a rafting trip across the Indian Ocean, Finding Ernie, which he would direct, but it was not made.

 Return to US

-In 1975 Foreman returned to the US, and signed a three-picture contract with Universal.
+In 1975, Foreman returned to the US, and signed a three-picture contract with Universal.
 Foreman co-wrote and helped produce a sequel to Navarone, Force 10 from Navarone (1978).
 It did not match the success of its predecessor.

 He executive produced The Golden Gate Murders (1979).
 Foreman's last credit was as writer of disaster movie, When Time Ran Out (1980).
 This was a notable flop.

 His final project was writing the screenplay for The Yellow Jersey, a proposed film about the Tour de France bicycle race.
 It was to star Dustin Hoffman.